-10.6.
+40.6.10.7.
 The financial failure or lack of capacity of a key supplier could have a significant impact on the delivery of HCPC's functions, and therefore HCPC requires suppliers to have financial and economic standing, and technical capacity and ability appropriate to the nature of the service they will provide to HCPC.
-Procurement procedures set out the process for determining the level of financial health and capacity we require from the supplier of a given service, and for evaluating the financial health and capacity re-evaluate the financial health and capacity of existing suppliers of key services in order to identify business continuity risks.
+Procurement procedures set out the process for determining the level of financial health and capacity we require from the supplier of a given service, and for evaluating the financial health and capacity of bidders for that service.
+Procurement will also periodically re-evaluate the financial health and capacity of existing suppliers of key services in order to identify business continuity risks.